Three Point Mountain

 Three Point Mountain as viewed from the trailhead.
 Dave Pahlas Photo

 From I-84, use Exit 64 east of Boise.
 From the exit, take the well-paved road north through rolling hill country.
 Keep left at the only paved fork (which has signs for stores in Prairie, Idaho).
-Continue on this road, which soon turns to gravel, to Black Creek Pass, 9 miles from I-84.
-A large parking area is located on the East Side of the pass and the trail starts on the West Side.
+Continue on this road, which soon turns to gravel, to Blacks Creek Pass, 10.8 miles from I-84.
+A large parking area is located on the east side of the pass and the trail starts on the west side.

 The route to Three Point Mountain.
 Dave Pahlas Map